 Halloween in the Disney Village

 On the Friday night we ate dinner at Annette’s Diner in the Disney Village and after we’d finished eating we went shopping in the village.
 There were Halloween statues, bunting and spooky lighting effects and the shopping district came alive once it started to get dark.
 It was so nice to see the Disney Village seasonally decorated – it is an extension of the theme parks after all!

 Pumpkins on Main Street

 We noticed the Halloween decorations on Main Street as soon as we reached the entrance to the Disneyland Park on the Saturday morning.
 There was a big orange display above the entrance to the park with a banner and Mickey pumpkin at the centre, surrounded by Halloween shadow sketches of Mickey, Minnie and their pals.
 Main Street itself certainly had pumpkin fever as each of the windows had a little pumpkin in front of them.
 There were ghost-like characters on the pavement and courtyards and Autumn bunting hanging from one side of Main Street to the other.

 At nighttime the Autumn bunting glowed, giving Main Street an extra element of dazzle at the end of the day.
-The streetlights had been supplied with orange bulbs and some of them even had witches hats on top.
+The street lights had been filled with orange bulbs and some of them even had witches hats on top.
 The attention to detail was marvellous!
 No wonder the parks are so popular in October.

 Maleficent in Fantasyland

 Pumpkins and Day of the Dead in Frontierland

 Frontierland had the best Halloween decorations in my opinion.
 There were pumpkin head characters at the entrance to the land, shadow lanterns and fall-inspired floral arrangements.
-The Fuente del Oro Restaurante side of the land had received a Day of the Dead makeover with Coco-inspired statues and decorations.
-At nighttime the restaurant and the surrounding area was lit with beautiful purple lighting, helping to recreate the colourful after-dark ambiance of the hit Pixar movie and Mexican festival.
+The Fuente del Oro Restaurante section of the land had received a Day of the Dead makeover with Coco-inspired statues and decorations.
+At nighttime the restaurant and the surrounding area was lit with beautiful purple lighting, helping to recreate the colourful after dark ambiance of the hit Pixar movie and Mexican festival.